nyu-software-engineering/data-storage-example-app/README.md

 - use the `Console` tab to see any debugging output from the Javascript code running in the browser.
 - use the `Network` tab to see details of all HTTP requests and responses to/from the back-end server.
 In particular, look at the cookie and authorization-related HTTP headers.

+### Back-end

+Watch the debugging output on the back-end to show incoming requests and their response codes.